NLPatVCU/medaCy/examples/guide/creating_custom_pipeline_from_json.md

 with the target word; set to `0` to only consider the target word
 * `"learner"`: `"CRF"` or `"BiLSTM"`

-When the learner is BiLSTM, two additional keys are required:
+When the learner is `"BiLSTM"`, two additional keys are required:
 * `"cuda_device"`: the number of the GPU core to use, or `-1` to use the CPU
 * `"word_embeddings"`: the path to the word embeddings to use with the BiLSTM